 Sales is no good if you don’t have any leads.
 And some businesses are fortunate enough not to require a real sales function.
 Product Led Growth and self-serve SaaS businesses usually don’t have any active sales process for the majority of their customers.

 In these cases, it’s all about effective digital marketing to attract new leads to your solution, and show them that it is the answer to their prayers.

 Easier said than done, but this is the stuff that I’m working on every day of my work life as the founder and chief marketing strategist of Castos.

 Of all the roles I could ever delegate away, this is probably the one I’ll never give up.

 It is the highest value thing I ever do in my business, I love it and it totally energizes me, and would be great to help you with yours.

-If you’ve gotten this far, you’re a founder of a SaaS or Productized Service business with some revenue, a great product, and goals of growing your business to $100k/mo and beyond…but just need a bit of help with sales, marketing, or operations to optimize how you grow effectively.
+If you’ve gotten this far, you’re a founder with some revenue, a great product, and goals of growing your business to $100k/mo and beyond…but just need a bit of help with sales so you can grow effectively.

 I’d love to talk.

 Let’s find a time to chat where you can learn more about me, and I can learn more about your business to see if we might be a good fit to work together.

 Look forward to speaking soon.